ntop/ntopng/doc/src/plugins/alert_endpoints.rst

 - :code:`alert_entity_val`: the alert entity value (e.g. the IP of the host involved).
 - :code:`alert_granularity`: the alert granularity, which is how often the alert check is performed.

-Here is an example of a threashold cross alert on the minute packets for an host:
+Here is an example of a threshold cross alert on the minute packets for an host:

 .. code:: json